 A weighted version of this statistic was developed to counteract its sensitivity to outliers (Smith, 2000).
 In its weighted form, the squared standardized residual is multiplied by the observed response variance and then divided by the sum of the item response variances.
 This is sometimes referred to as an information weighted mean square and has become known as “infit” (Smith et al., 1998; Wu, 1997).

 This is another useful function from the iarm package.
 It shows the expected and observed correlation between an item and a score based on the rest of the items (Kreiner, 2011).
-Similarly, but inverted, to item fit, a lower observed correlation value than expected indicates that the item may not belong to the dimension.
+Similarly, but inverted, to item fit, a lower observed correlation value than expected indicates underfit, that the item may not belong to the dimension.
 A higher than expected observed value indicates an overfitting and possibly redundant item.

 The iarm package (Mueller & Santiago, 2022) provides several interesting functions for assessing item fit, DIF and other things.
 Some of these functions may be included in a future version of the easyRasch package.
 Below are conditional item characteristic curves (ICC’s) using the estimated theta (factor score).